elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - client: browser that requests, receives, displays
 - server:  Web server sends objects in response to requests
 - stateless
-- RTT (definition): time for a small packet to travel from client to server and back
+- RTT: _Round Trip Time_: time for a small packet to travel from client to server and back

 Non-Persistent